juretta/stash-log-parser/README.md

 (using a 60 minute granularity).
 The format of the remaining columns depends on the command that is being used.

+The first line of the output is a column name header prepended by a '#'.

 The output can be used to generate graphs, either using the provided `gnuplot` scripts or by using the Confluence chart macro.

-The `regenerate-graphs.sh` shows how to run the logparser, pipe the output into data files and generate gnuplot graphics using the PNG format.
+The `regenerate-graphs.sh` shows how to run the logparser, pipe the output into data files and generate gnuplot graphics as PNG images.

+    $> ./regenerate-graphs.sh '/data/stash-access-log/atlassian-stash-access-2012-09*.log*'